The Cambridgeshire Community Foundation Organisation

 Michael O'Toole - CEO

-Michael joined CCF as CEO in 2018, taking over from its founder, Jane Darlington.
+Michael joined CCF as CEO in 2018.
 Michael is a Manchester University Business Finance & Law graduate.
 Previously he was Chief Executive of Mentor UK, a national charity working to help every child grow up free from the harms caused by drugs.
+Prior to this he was the first Crown Representative for the Voluntary & Community Sector.
+In this role he advised government on how to strengthen charities’ role in building communities.

 Wendy Williams - Finance Manager